- What is legally restricted information?

 Can I read SecureMail on my mobile device?

-Yes, but not all mobile devices enable the link in the “message_zdm.html” SecureMail attachment.
+Yes, but not all mobile devices enable the link in the “SecureMessageAtt.htm” attachment.
 We recommend the following browser/device configurations for best results:

 - Android: Chrome, Opera

-- iPad: Chrome, Safari (mixed results depending on Apple security features applied with a version update or patch)
+- iOS (iPhone/iPad): Chrome, Safari (mixed results depending on Apple security features applied with a version update or patch)

 Why do University users receive my SecureMail messages unencrypted?

 When using the !secure subject-line keyword, the SecureMail service only encrypts messages that leave the user’s email system.
-Messages between users on the same email system (Exchange-to-Exchange), are not encrypted since they remain within a secured mail environment.
+Messages between users on the same email system (UR Office 365 to UR Office 365 or UR Office 365 to URMedicine Exchange) are not encrypted since they remain within a secured mail environment.